Guanfacine (Intuniv)

 Weight, appetite, and sleep

 Guanfacine is not a major cause of weight change.
-This is one difference from stimulant ADHD medications, which often reduce appetite.
+This is one difference from stimulant ADHD medications, which often reduce appetite and can slow weight gain in children.

 Starting and dosing basics